 Who do I contact with questions regarding registering for SAGE?

-If you are a non-profit, state government department (such as Transportation, OIT, Health and Senior Services, etc.) or a College, University or other entity not registered through the Department of Community Affairs, you will need to register through the Division of Highway Traffic Safety.
-To do this, go to the SAGE login page and hit “New User”.
+If you are a non-profit, state government department (such as Transportation, OIT, Health and Senior Services, etc.) or a College, University or other entity not previously registered on Blue SAGE, you will need to register through the Division of Highway Traffic Safety.
+To do this, go to the Blue SAGE login page and hit “New User”.
 Fill out the necessary information and, we will complete your registration.
 Please contact your Regional Supervisor if you have questions regarding this process.

 Who do I contact with questions regarding completing the application?

 Inquiries regarding grant applications in Bergen, Essex, Hudson, Morris, Passaic, Sussex and Warren counties should be directed to Bob Gaydosh at 609-376-9706. email@example.com